gloinul/draft-ietf-avtcore-rtp-payload-registry/draft-ietf-avtcore-rtp-payload-registry.md

 # Acknowledgments

-   The author likes to thank Jonathan Lennox, Zaheduzzaman Sarker, and Hyunsik Yang for review and editorial fixes.
+   The author likes to thank Jonathan Lennox, Zaheduzzaman Sarker, Bernard Aboba and Hyunsik Yang for review and editorial fixes.